Katey Sagal, Holding Court On 'Sons Of Anarchy'

 "I got the gig as a singer and then I had to dance like in high heels and in a mermaid fin, and all these kind of crazy things.
 I just never thought I would be able to do it!"

-Sagal is working on her fourth record, which will be out soon.
-The fifth season of Sons of Anarchy premiered on Sept.
-11, 2012.
+Sagal has a new album coming out in October.
+The sixth season of Sons of Anarchy premieres on Tuesday.

 Interview Highlights